tomasvotava/fastapi-sso/docs/tutorials.md

 Now, visit [http://localhost:3000/google/login](http://localhost:3000/google/login).

+!!! note "Does it work?"
     You should be redirected to Google login page.
 After successful login, you should be redirected back to `http://localhost:3000/google/callback` and see a JSON response containing your user data.

 ## Using SSO as a dependency